-3.1 Determine Relevant Trust Relationships
+3.1 Determining Relevant Trust Relationships

-To begin with, A determines the trust relationships relevant for propagating its trust in B, that is, those relationships related to $A \rightarrow B$ .
-As defined in Section 2.3, two relationships are related if they are rated alike.
+To begin with, A determines the trust relationships that our propagation scheme may find relevant for predicting A's trust in B, that is, those relationships related to $A \rightarrow B$.
+As defined in Section 2.3, two relationships are related if their ratings are similar.
 Hence we consider related any:

-- Two relationships with the same rater.
-For example, $A \to B$ and $A \to D$ are related as they have the same rater A. To the determine the extent to which they are related, let us assume, ab absurdo, that B and D are the same person.
-In that case, $A \to B$ and $A \to D$ are highly related because they express the same rating.
-They do so because the rater (A) is the same and B and D, being the same person, perform alike.
-Hence, we can generalize and state that the more alike B and D perform, the more related $A \to B$ and $A \to D$ are.
-We call this kind of relation performing relation, and denote it as $rel_p(B, D)$ .
-More formally, the weight between the $i^{th}$ trust relationship "A trusts B" and the $j^{th}$ trust relationship "A trusts D" is where c is the weight given to performing relations.
+• Two relationships with the same rater.
+For example, $A \to B$ and $A \to D$ are related as they have the same rater A, and the more alike B and D perform, the more related $A \to B$ and $A \to D$ are.
+We call this kind of relation performing relation, and denote it as $rel_p(B,D)$.
+More formally, the weight between the i^{th} trust relationship "A trusts B" and the j^{th} trust relationship "A trusts B" is where c is the weight given to performing relations.
 How do we quantify the performing relation between B and D?
 We may do so by considering that the more alike B and D perform, the closer the ratings about them.
-Along these lines, we: (1) take all people who have rated both B and D. In our example (Fig. 3(a)), this is only C. (2) For each such person, compute the absolute difference between her rating in B and that in D. In our example, the absolute difference between $C \rightarrow D$ and $C \rightarrow B$ is 3-2 = 1.
+Along these lines, we: (1) take all people who have rated both B and D. In our example (Fig. 3(a)), this is only C. (2) For each such person, compute the absolute difference between her rating in B and that in D. In our example, the absolute difference between $C \rightarrow D$ and $C \rightarrow B$ is 3-2=1.
 (3) Normalize those differences in [0,1], and aggregate them.
-We will shortly see two ways of aggregating differences.
-For the time being, consider that, in our example, there is only one person who has rated both B and D, thus only one difference (so no need for any aggregation).
-Given that ratings are given in a discrete scale [1,3], the normalised difference value is (3-2)/(3-1) = 1/2.
-Having the aggregated value, we may then say that the bigger this is, the less alike B and D perform (the lower $rel_p(B, D)$ ).
-For this reason, we define $rel_p(B, D) = 1 - v$ , where v is the aggregated value.
+We will shortly describe two ways of aggregating differences.
+For the time being, consider that, in our example, there is only one person who has rated both Band D, thus only one difference (so no need for any aggregation).
+Given that ratings are given in a discrete scale [1,3], the normalized difference value is (3-2)/(3-1) = 1/2.
+Having the aggregated value, we may then say that the bigger this is, the less alike Band D perform (the lower $rel_n(B, D)$).
+For this reason, we define $rel_p(B, D) = 1 - v$, where v is the aggregated value.
 In our example, we had only one difference so we did not need any aggregation at the third step.
-In general, we may have more than one person who has rated both B and D, thus more than one difference (for example, let us assume we have two normalised differences 1/2 and 2/2).
+In general, we may have more than one person who has rated both B and D, thus more than one difference (for example, let us assume we have two normalized differences 1/2 and 2/2).
 In that case, we need to aggregate those differences.
-The simplest way to do so is to compute the average difference (in our example, that is $\frac{1/2+2/2}{2} = 3/4$ ).
-However, whether the average is any good depends on the number of the differences across which we average and their variance.
-The average is good when there are many differences whose variance is very low.
-But that is not necessarily true.
-Therefore, along the average, we consider a second way of aggregating that accounts for both number of differences and their variance: we compute the confidence interval of the average (with 95% of confidence) and take one of its extremes.
-That way, we allow for a more conservative measure.
+The simplest way to do so is to compute the average difference (in our example, that is $\frac{1/2+2/2}{2}=3/4$).
+However, whether the average is a good choice depends on the number of the differences across which we average and their variance.
+The average is a good choice when there are many differences whose variance is very low.
+However that is not necessarily true.
+Therefore, we consider a second way of aggregating that accounts for both number of differences and their variance: we compute the confidence interval of the average (with 95% of confidence) and take the higher extreme.
 We will evaluate which aggregation leads to the highest predictive accuracy in Section 4.1.

-$$w{ij} = c \cdot rel_p(B, D),\tag{1}$$
+$$w{ij} = c \cdot rel_p(B, D), \tag{1}$$